mcelep/opa-scorecard/README.md

 *TL;DR: In this blog post, we talk about a solution which gives platform users a succint view about which Gatekeeper constraints are violated by using Prometheus & Grafana. *

-# Expose Open Policy Agent/Gatekeeper Violations for Kubernetes Applications with Prometheus and Grafana
+# Expose Open Policy Agent/Gatekeeper Constraint Violations for Kubernetes Applications with Prometheus and Grafana

 Application teams that just start to use Kubernetes might find it a bit difficult to get into as Kubernetes is a quiet complex & large ecosystem(see CNCF ecosystem [here](https://landscape.cncf.io/)).
 Moreover, although Kubernetes is starting to mature, it's still being developed very actively and it keeps getting new featuers at a facer pace than many other enterprise software out there.
 On top of that, Kubernetes deployments due to the integration requirements into the rest of a company's ecosystem (Authenticaton, Authorization, Security, Network,storage) are tailored specifically for each company.
 So even for a seasoned Kubernetes expert there are usually many things to consider to deploy an application in a way that it fulfills security, resiliency, performance requirements.
 How can you assure that applications that run on Kubernetes keep fulfilling those requirements?